CSS Complete Guide

 Only effects elements inside the parent

-Stacking context depends on z-index
+Stacking context depends on z-index of the parent

 7. Understanding Background Images and Images